sguav/sguav.github.io/content/about/about.md

 - Homelabbing experiments
 - Hardware

-I'll be showing roughly my workflows and productions, but I'm not a teacher unfortunately.
+I'll be sharing my workflows and projects, though I'm no teacher.

 Expect bugs.
 Expect noise.
-Or just don't expect anything, it's way better.
+Or, best of all, expect nothing at all.